-Management estimates that the carrying value of the Company's other financial instruments, mainly its Notes and Aircraft Loan (as defined in Note 10), approximated their fair values as of March 31, 2016.
-The Notes are categorized as Level II and the Aircraft Loan is categorized as Level III within the fair value hierarchy.
+Management estimates that the carrying value of the Company's other financial instruments, mainly its Notes, as well as the Revolving Credit Facility and the Aircraft Loan (each as defined in Note 10), approximated their fair values as of June 30, 2016.
+The Notes are categorized as Level II within the fair value hierarchy, and the Revolving Credit Facility and the Aircraft Loan are categorized as Level III.